Sebaceous adenitis in rabbits

 Healthy

-After developing sebaceous adenitis
+After developing a condition suspected to be sebaceous adenitis

 Details from affected skin